openfaas/openfaas.github.io/_posts/2024-09-23-meet-openfaas-edge.md

 * Upgraded Pro components from OpenFaaS Standard: Gateway, Cron Connector, JetStream Queue Worker and Classic Scale to Zero
 * Deploy up to 250 functions per installation
 * Configure private DNS servers
-* Airgap-friendly with installation bundled in an OCI image
+* Airgap-friendly with installation bundled in an OCI image or RPM package
+* Support for private registries
 * Multiple namespace support

 The upgraded components support structured logs in JSON format for better observability.
 We'll cover some of the new features below.